Iraq has confirmed thousands more COVID-19 cases than reported, medics say

 The three doctors and the health official said many new cases were from eastern Baghdad where those pilgrims live.

-Separately, some Shi’ite pilgrims returning to Iraq from Syria have tested positive for coronavirus, a senior Iraqi official and health officials said on Sunday.
+Separately, some Shi’ite pilgrims returning to Iraq from Syria have tested positive for the coronavirus, a senior Iraqi official and health officials said on Sunday.

-Reporting by Baghdad bureau, Editing by William Maclean
+Reporting by Baghdad bureau, Editing by William Maclean and Nick Macfie